exassaro/exassaro/README.md

 - 💞️ I’m looking to collaborate on Projects that specialixe in Data engineering
 - 📫 You guys can connect me through my linkedin profile
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: Iam a kind of a lazy guy but anyway Iam gonna finish it before deadline
+- ⚡ Fun fact: Iam a kind of a lazy guy but anyway Iam gonna finish it before deadline lol

 <!---
 exassaro/exassaro is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.